 - Use cleaners and conditioners designed for leather and follow their instructions of use.
 They are always worth investing in to keep your furniture looking its best.

 - Since leather is made of animal skin, do not position it directly next to a fireplace/heater, air condition vent or in direct sunlight (long term) as this can cause the leather to fade and even crack.

 - For best results, spot cleaning using a damp cloth with fresh water only.
 Do not use any chemicals or detergents when doing so.

-- Always allow to air dry in a shady spot, as we recommend to not place a sheepskin that has been colour dyed in direct sunlight.
+- Always allow to air dry in a shady spot, as we recommend not to place a sheepskin that has been colour dyed in direct sunlight.
 The sun may cause it to fade and discolour the hide.
-Rest assure that no harmful AZO dyes have been used on your hide.
+Rest assured that no harmful AZO dyes have been used on your hide.
 It is completely safe for people, pets and the environment.

 - Keep your hide fluffy by brushing it.
-If the hide is in a area where it is sat on regularly it can start to flatten overtime.
-To avoid this from happening we recommend you brushing and shaking the sheepskin regularly depending on it's usage.
+If the hide is in an area where it is sat on regularly, it can start to flatten over time.
+To avoid this from happening, we recommend you brushing and shaking the sheepskin periodically depending on its usage.
 Shaking the hide will also help it repel dirt and dust.